shmuelpol/calendar/README.md

 # calender
-small calender app in java. the calender allows the user to save String data to every date desired, using gui. a small runtime issue might arise, depend on the working directory. as long as the file pic.jpg  is inside the working directory, and the classpath environmental variable is set to "./", it should be fine.
+small calendar app in java, written as a course exercise. the calendar allows the user to save String data to every date desired, using gui. when compiling and running, see that file pic.jpg  is inside the working directory, and the classpath environmental variable is set to "./".